G. Willi-Food International Ltd. (NASDAQ:WILC) to Issue Thrice Yearly Dividend of $0.59

 Institutional Inflows and Outflows

 An institutional investor recently bought a new position in G. Willi-Food International stock.
-Jane Street Group LLC bought a new stake in G. Willi-Food International Ltd. (NASDAQ:WILC – Get Rating) in the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund bought 15,927 shares of the company’s stock, valued at approximately $210,000.
-Institutional investors and hedge funds own 5.00% of the company’s stock.
+Jane Street Group LLC purchased a new stake in G. Willi-Food International Ltd. (NASDAQ:WILC – Get Rating) in the fourth quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund purchased 15,927 shares of the company’s stock, valued at approximately $210,000.
+5.00% of the stock is currently owned by institutional investors and hedge funds.

 G. Willi-Food International Company Profile